Fergie plays down future talk, insisting no offer is on the table currently

-Darren Ferguson thanks his player and the fans as his Peterborough United future remains to be decided
+Darren Ferguson thanks his players and the fans, but his Peterborough United future remains undecided

-Ferguson's contract at Posh is now technically up after his side saw their season ended in dramatic fashion by Sheffield Wednesday on what will surely go down as one of the most disappointing nights of the club's recent history on Thursday.
+Ferguson's contract at Posh is now technically up after his side saw their season ended in dramatic fashion by Sheffield Wednesday on what will surely go down as one of the most disappointing nights in the club's history on Thursday.

-Posh were unable to convert a 4-0 lead heading into the match to book a place at Wembley for the League One Play-Off Final.
+Posh were unable to convert a 4-0 lead into a place at Wembley for the League One Play-Off Final.
 They were beaten 5-1 by the Owls after extra time and subsequently lost a penalty shootout 5-3 following Dan Butler’s crucial miss.

 Ferguson returned to the club for a fourth spell in January following the sacking of Grant McCann on a contract until the end of the season.
-He defied the expectations of many by even taking Posh into the play-offs by- taking 42 points from his 22 league games in charge.
+He defied the expectations of many just by taking Posh into the play-offs by taking 42 points from his 22 league games in charge.

-The Hillsborough match was Ferguson’s 541st in charge of the club and when quizzed on whether it could be his last, he responded: “It’s not a night for a question like that.
+The Hillsborough match was Ferguson’s 541st in charge of the club in four separate spells, but when quizzed on whether or not it could be his last, he responded: “It’s not a night for a question like that.
 How can I answer a question like that?

 "There’s been no talks, no offer to stay.
-I was brought in to do a specific job and we’ve been clear that chat about next season will begin when the season finishes; that is now.
+I was brought in to do a specific job and we’ve been clear that chat about next season will begin when the season finishes and that is now.
 It won’t be tomorrow though, that’s for sure.”

 Ferguson also reserved special praise for the club’s players and fans after the conclusion of Posh’s season.